mrkutly/null-safety/README.md

 ## A null safety utility for objects and nested arrays in Javascript

-This package will allow you to safely access nested objects and arrays with throwing everyone"s favorite error:
+This package will allow you to safely access and set properties on nested objects and arrays with throwing everyone"s favorite error:
 `"Cannot read property ___ of undefined"`

 ### To Install